WestJet Airlines : Media Advisory - Ed Sims, WestJet CEO to make special announcement about WestJet's global future in Alberta

 Media Advisory - Ed Sims, WestJet CEO to make special announcement about WestJet's global future in Alberta

 CALGARY, Oct.
-5, 2018/CNW/ - Media are invited to join WestJet and the CalgaryChamber of Commerce at The Hudson in Calgaryon Wednesday, Oct.
+10, 2018/CNW/ - Media are invited to join WestJet and the CalgaryChamber of Commerce at The Hudson in Calgaryon Wednesday, Oct.
 10, 2018to attend a special announcement concerning WestJet's vision of building a prosperous and globally connected city and province.
+Media unable to attend in person can join via livestream by visiting WestJet's Facebook.

 WHAT: